armanbabayan/Real-Time_Background_Changer/README.md

 This project focuses on developing a solution to change the background of a live video and changing the backgrounds with hand shaking.
+It also allows to change backgrounds by pressing to "N" from keyboard.
 The goal is to create a software that can detect any movement in the video and replace it with an image based on user-defined criteria.
 This could be used for applications such as virtual reality, augmented reality, or simply as an entertaining tool.

 ## Technologies Used
 **Language:**  Python 3